 Marketing and Advertising Properties

 Local letting agents are responsible for creating attractive property listings and promoting them through various online platforms, such as local channels, listing websites, and local advertising.
-In this social media-dominated landscape, most agents prefer online promotion, such as advertising properties on popular platforms like Facebook, Instagram, and more.
+In this social media-dominated landscape, most real estate agents prefer online promotion, such as advertising properties on popular platforms like Facebook, Instagram, and more.

 Tenant Screening and Selection

-This is a common service in which the letting agent finds you a suitable tenant by conducting credit checks, employment verifications, and reference checks.
+This is a common service in which the rental agent finds you a suitable tenant by conducting credit checks, employment verifications, and reference checks.
 This process helps minimise the risk of problematic tenants and ensures the landlord’s property is in good hands.

 Rent Collection and Management

-The letting agent is responsible for collecting rent payments from tenants monthly and complying with legal requirements regarding the protection of the deposit.
+The letting agent or rental broker is responsible for collecting rent payments from tenants monthly and complying with legal requirements regarding the protection of the deposit.
 Additionally, they will chase up late monthly rent payments or rent arrears, serve notices, and advise if tenants continue to refrain from paying rent.
 Some agents may even offer services such as conducting property inspections and coordinating repairs, ensuring a smooth and hassle-free rental experience for landlords and tenants.

 Lease Agreement Preparation